Gabrielcarvfer/nr/tutorial/source/tutorial.rst

    :align: center
    :scale: 100%

-   Structure of the packet handled by ``EpcEnbApplication``
+   Structure of the packet handled by ``NrEpcEnbApplication``

 There is also a byte tag to trace the packet for flow statistics, which are bound to `Flow Monitor`_ and are relevant to the final results that are printed by the scenario.

 ..
 TODO  This byte tag is linked to the packet byte range ``[32-140]``.
 It is possible to see that such range changes at the second inspection, as the packet structure is modified, i.e., GTP-U header is removed.

-The new modified packet is finally sent to ``EpcEnbApplication::SendToLteSocket()``, which distinguishes the packet to be sent according to its L3 type, in this case IPv4.
+The new modified packet is finally sent to ``NrEpcEnbApplication::SendToLteSocket()``, which distinguishes the packet to be sent according to its L3 type, in this case IPv4.

 As a final remark, the following traces can be used to track incoming and outgoing packets from this application: